clearclaw/pyver/README.md

 ```

 But if I touch a file in the repository (such as this README I'm
-editing), then the version will change:
+editing now), then the version will change:

 ```
 $ python